 Regardless of the circumstances you still have a choice on how to respond.
-Sometimes things are just the way they are and the only choice we have is to maintain our dignity or freak out.
+Sometimes things are just the way they are, and the only choices we have are to maintain our dignity or freak out.

 Be a solver.
 Take responsibility.

 What is your biggest problem or source of friction?

 I would love to see how you apply the six steps to mastermind a problem.